PazPM/Reproducible-Research/PA1_template.md

 ```
 ## [1] 0
 ```
-What is the average daily activity pattern?
+# What is the average daily activity pattern?
 ---
-# time series plot of the average number of steps taken (averaged across all days) versus the 5-minute intervals (5-minute interval (x-axis),average number of steps taken, averaged across all days (y-axis)):
+Time series plot of the average number of steps taken (averaged across all days) versus the 5-minute intervals (5-minute interval (x-axis),average number of steps taken, averaged across all days (y-axis)):
+---

 ```r
 activityNoNA$interval<-as.factor(activityNoNA$interval)